mkwm/vcopernicus/README.md

 (Then, use ```Serial('/tmp/ttyS0')``` in your code)

 ##### UNIX socket transport
-Method dedicated for interaction with virtual machines which expose their serial port as UNIX socket (you'll find instructions how to set this up with VirtualBox or VMware).
+Method dedicated for interaction with virtual machines which expose their serial port as UNIX socket (you'll find instructions how to set this up with VirtualBox or VMware below).
 It connects to specified socket as client, so it needs to be created by the other side first.
 - ```-p SOCKET_PATH```, ```--socket_path SOCKET_PATH``` - path of UNIX socket to connect to

 Example: